 Design Thinking focuses on enhancing user experience through a solution-oriented methodology.
 It requires putting aside historical data and encouraging calculated assumptions about experiences that can benefit the user.
 Taking recourse to design thinking will ensure that your employees are put first and they truly benefit from the digital changes.

 The key elements of design thinking are empathy and imagination.
 Creating a digital workspace through design thinking will require you to empathise with the user, use your imagination to ideate, create prototypes using your best ideas, and finally test the prototypes to choose the most effective solution to ensure maximum employee productivity and well-being through minimal changes.

 The idea that solutions can be tailored to user needs attracts new and established businesses alike.
 Based on the non-linear nature, design thinking can be broken down into the following steps.

-Learn to innovate with Stanford Executive Education’s Design Thinking Program.
+Learn to innovate with Stanford’s Design Thinking Program.

 Understand and Define Your Requirement